One-Point Feedback for Composite Optimization with Applications to Distributed and Federated Learning

 \subsection{Comparison with known results}

 Let us note some works related to our paper.

-\textbf{Sliding.} The naive approach to \eqref{problem_orig} looks at it as a whole problem and not take into account its composite structure.
-This can significantly worsen the oracle complexities for one of the functions.
-Sliding technique allows to avoid those losses and to separate oracle complexities.
-In particular, if we can solve a separate problem $\min f(x)$ by $T_f$ oracle calls (these can be calls of gradient or any other oracle, for example, zeroth order), and a problem $\min g(x)$ by $T_g$ oracle calls, then sliding techniques gives that we can solve the composite problem by $\mathcal{O}(T_f)$ oracle calls corresponds to $f$ and $\mathcal{O}(T_g)$ oracle calls corresponds to $g$.
-If we use naive approach we have the same complexities $\mathcal{O}(\max(T_g; T_f))$ for both $f$ and $g$.
+\textbf{Sliding.} The naive approach to \eqref{problem_orig} looks at it as a whole problem and does not take into account its composite structure.
+This can significantly worsen the oracle complexity \ab{(number of the oracle calls)} for one of the functions.
+The sliding technique allows to avoid these losses and to separate oracle complexities.
+In particular, if we can solve a separate problem $\min f(x)$ by $T_f$ oracle calls (these can be calls of gradient or any other oracle, for example, zero-order), and a problem $\min g(x)$ by $T_g$ oracle calls, then the sliding technique gives that we can solve the composite problem by $\mathcal{O}(T_f)$ oracle calls corresponding to $f$ and $\mathcal{O}(T_g)$ oracle calls corresponding to $g$.
+As mentioned above, if we use the naive approach we have the same complexity $\mathcal{O}(\max(T_g; T_f))$ for both $f$ and $g$.

 There are various types of sliding in the literature, depending on what assumptions are made for \eqref{problem_orig}. \begin{itemize}